Darvaza Gas Crater - Door to Hell

-If you drive up the gas crater during the daytime, it will not impress much and seem a whole in the ground, but when you come closer you will see thousands of fire pieces burning in the 20-meter crater.
+If you drive up the gas crater during the daytime, it will not impress much and seem a hole in the ground, but when you come closer you will see thousands of fire pieces burning in the 20-meter crater.
 Gas comes out of the hole and inflames more making the hot air even hotter.
 Tours to Darvaza crater are organized for the evening time, so you will enjoy a fascinating view of the sunset that slowly opens up vividly burning flames of the crater.
 There are few other holes around the crater, one of them is filled with turquoise liquid.
 These holes are recommended to watch in the daytime and cautiously as they crumble on the edges and one can feel the high temperature as well as the smell of the natural gas.

 Natural gas crater Darvaza differs from many other natural sights in the world, mainly with its peace and primitiveness.
 There are no parking places, hotels and shop souvenirs around, only a few tents and yurt camps.

 The only place to eat is in the yurt camp (if you are staying there) or a few kilometers from the crater.
 The nearest shops are in the village of Erbent that is 90 km from the crater.
 It is also important to know that when planning a trip to the sight, one needs to make it with an off-road vehicle as although the main road leading to the crater is in good condition, the last few hundred meters lie through the sandy road.